Course Offerings

 NET-125 Introduction to Networks

-This course introduces the architecture, structure, functions, components, and models of the Internet and computer networks.
-Topics include introduction to the principles of IP addressing and fundamentals of Ethernet concepts, media, and operations.
-Upon completion, students should be able to build simple LANs, perform basic configurations for routers and switches, and implement IP addressing schemes.
+This course offers a detailed exploration of the architecture, structure, functions, components, and operating models of the Internet and other computer networks.
+Topics include the essentials of IP addressing, Ethernet basics, various media types, and network operations.
+Upon completion, students should be able to build/troubleshoot simple Local Area Networks (LANs), develop effective IP addressing schemes, and configure routers and switches.
 This course introduces the networking field.
 Emphasis is placed on network terminology and protocols, local-area networks, wide-area networks, OSI model, cabling, router programming, Ethernet, IP addressing, and network standards.
 Upon completion, students should be able to perform tasks related to networking mathematics, terminology, and models, media, Ethernet, subnetting, and TCP/IP Protocols.
 The emphasis of this course will be on Cisco Networking Academy CCNA Routing and Switching curriculum-Introduction to Networks.

 Total Class Credits: 3